awsdocs/amazon-chime-sdk-developer-guide/doc_source/speak-and-get-digits.md

 Play speech by providing text and gather dual tone multi\-frequency \(DTMF\) digits from the user\.
 The text can either be plain text or Speech Synthesis Markup Language \(SSML\)\-enhanced text to provide more control over how Amazon Chime generates speech by adding pauses, emphasizing certain words, or changing the speaking style, among other supported SSML features\.
 If a failure occurs, such as a user not entering the correct number of DTMF digits, the action plays the "failure" speech and then replays the main speech until the SIP media application exhausts the number of attempts defined in the `Repeat` parameter\.

-Amazon Chime uses Amazon Polly, a cloud service that converts text into lifelike speech, Amazon Polly provides both a standard and a neural engine for improved speech quality, more than 20 supported languages, and 60 voices\.
+The Amazon Chime SDK uses Amazon Polly, a cloud service that converts text into lifelike speech, Amazon Polly provides both a standard and a neural engine for improved speech quality, more than 20 supported languages, and 60 voices\.
 Amazon Polly provides speech features at no charge, but you do pay for using Amazon Polly\.
 See the Amazon Polly [pricing page](https://aws.amazon.com/polly/pricing/) or your billing dashboard for pricing information\.

 **Important**
 Use of Amazon Polly is subject to the [AWS Service Terms ](https://aws.amazon.com/service-terms/), including the terms specific to the AWS Machine Learning and Artificial Intelligence Services\.